 General Characteristics Of The “D” Behaviour The “D” style has an inherent need to direct and be in control.
 The “D” style likes to have options and make decisions for themselves.
 They don’t like to be backed into a corner, and they will typically push and challenge others to move faster, work harder and achieve more.
 The “D” style will usually get bored quickly if their job becomes mundane or loses its challenge.

 The “D” behaviour has a real desire to win and be on top.
-They have a strong ego and tend to like to prove that they can do the things people said they couldn’t.
-The “D” behaviour has a very direct way of communicating, to the point of being blunt or abrasive (sometimes aggressive).
+They tend to have a strong achievement drive and like to do the things people say can't be done.
+The “D” behaviour has a very direct way of communicating, sometimes to the point of being blunt or abrasive.

 The emotion of the “D” style is anger – this style tends to have a short fuse and are quick to anger when they are not getting the results they are looking for.